po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/03-Day/03-Day-LessonPlan.md

 ### Learning Objectives

-  * Answer conceptual problems with visualization.

-  * Visualize and pseudocode problems and solutions
+By the end of class students will be able to

 * Explain the client-server model.

 * Use `curl` to make a simple request to an API.

 * Explain the Fetch API and why we use it.

 * Use JavaScript to render data obtained with `fetch()` on the page.

 * Explain the differences between Fetch, AJAX, and XHR.

 * Explain the structure of an API parameter.

 ## Slide Deck

 * [Unit 06 Slide Deck](https://docs.google.com/presentation/d/1tL0nVHEJVeR5Bi1C1bDBUAOY2ncW9ySReklGIAzaRms/edit?usp=sharing)